BasThomas/basthomas.github.io/_posts/2018-04-29-testability.md

 <!--more-->

 So that's what I did.
 And I was right — it was an easy fix.
-I wanted to go a step further though, to prevent this from happening in the future, and to validate the current behavior.
+However I wanted to go a step further, to prevent this from happening in the future, and to validate the current behavior.

 ## The problem